kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 The latest version of mindmaps is v0.1.0.
 It can be downloaded from [here](https://github.com/mindmapsdb/mindmapsdb/releases/download/v0.1.0-SNAPSHOT/mindmaps-dist-0.1.0-SNAPSHOT-dist.zip).

+We currently support Mac OS X and Linux.

 ### Past Versions
 A list of previously released versions of MindmapsDB can be found on [Github](https://github.com/mindmapsdb/mindmapsdb/releases).